nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_SEC_DTLS_CONN_SAVE
    Save DTLS connection.
+   This socket option can be used to pause a session that is not frequently used by the application.
+   Saving the session will free memory in the modem, so the memory can be used for other connections.
+   If the socket is closed, the saved DTLS data is cleaned and the connection with the server is lost.

    This option is write-only.
    This option require a DTLS v1.2 connection with renegotiation disabled.
    The socket option is supported from modem firmware v1.3.x, where x is greater than or equal to 5, and v2.x.x.